JeremiahKaren/35percent.github.io/_posts/2016-09-23-council-appeals-aylesbury-cpo-decision.md

 ![](/img/Recommended_Changes.png)
 *Extract from [Table of Changes proposed for adoption of the Area Action Plan](http://35percent.org/img/Table_of_Recommended_Changes.pdf)*

-Increasing the current compensation offered to remaining leaseholders by £50k each, would result in a further cost of approximately £15m to the scheme.
-This could have the knock-on effect of increasing compensation payable to leaseholders on other estates the Council has earmarked for redevelopment and which are already on the margin of being viable.
-We understand the Council is currently in talks about redevelopment options with TRA committees on the Tustin estate in the [Old Kent Road Opportunity Area](http://35percent.org/2016-07-10-opportunity-knocks-down-the-old-kent-road/).

 ## The business case for a moratorium
 We call for a moratorium on Southwark's [council estate regeneration programme](http://35percent.org/the-southwark-clearances).
 The Council has spent a staggering £47m on the Aylesbury regeneration scheme to date and is set to spend a further £52m on it over the next 3 years alone.
 We think these funds and the money it is spending on the legal challenge to the Secretary of State would be better spent maintaining existing council homes and building new ones elsewhere in the borough.